YawarHussain672/CODSOFT-JAVA-DEVELOPMENT-TASKS-/README.md

 ## 2. Student Grade Calculator

-An application that is rather basic, but valuable for both learners and educators; developed with Java as the programming language.
-Its inputs include the grades and weights of the course, thus giving a convenient way through which one can review general academic performance
+A simple yet useful tool for students and teachers alike, built using Java.
+This calculator takes in grades and weights as input and calculates the overall grade, providing a convenient way to track academic performance

 ## 3. ATM Interface